Is My Lower Back, Buttocks or Leg Pain From Piriformis Syndrome?

 The piriformis muscle starts at the front of the sacrum and attaches to the femur (thigh bone) at the outermost part of the hip joint.
 This muscle flat functions as an external rotator of the hip – meaning it helps turn the hip outward and rotate the thigh and bent knee away from the body (i.e., when getting out of a vehicle or a chair) – and provides stability for standing, walking and running.

-Piriformis syndrome occurs when the piriformis muscle in the buttocks presses on the adjacent sciatic nerve at the ischial tuberosity (aka the “sit bone” at the base of the pelvis).
+This painful condition occurs when the piriformis muscle in the buttocks presses on the adjacent sciatic nerve at the ischial tuberosity (aka the “sit bone” at the base of the pelvis).

-Piriformis Syndrome vs Sciatica
+Sciatica vs. Piriformis Syndrome

 Sciatica occurs when the sciatic nerve is compressed by a herniated disk, a narrowing of the spine (spinal stenosis) or a bone spur on the spine.
 To put it simply, sciatica refers to an injury to sciatic nerve along the lumber spine (lower back) and piriformis syndrome occurs when injury, irritation or overuse of the piriformis muscle causes swelling and tightness that compresses the sciatic nerve.